suzannehamilton/progress-bar-experiments/README.md

 # Progress bar experiments

 A little playground for Code Club on 18 September 2020.
-Sorry, but I've pulled this together really quickly so things might be a little 'Mac' focussed.
+Sorry, but I've pulled this together really quickly so things might be a little 'Mac' focussed (and the code isn't great - but it should suffice for demonstration / discussion purpose)

 ## Getting the code running